devhliu/wrt-project/README.md

 ## Some information about ray / Radon transforms

-Here it will be the link to a pdf file, with minimal information about the subject.
+Here it will be the link to a pdf file with minimal information about the subject.

 ## Sructure of the project